Part Four

 Erëmirë Krasniqi: (laughs)

 Rexhep Ferri: In Pristina, when we just started to walk on our own feet and thanks to our communist leaders, not neo-communists because they’re worse, we still have neo-communists in Tirana and Pristina, who swear on Lenin’s, Stalin’s and Enver Hoxha’s head.
-But let’s not talk about politics, we never got anything good out of it.
+But anyway, let’s not talk about politics, we never got anything good out of it.

 Erëmirë Krasniqi: But there was help from the socialist system to create cultural infrastructure, right?

 Rexhep Ferri: But, but the need of our leaders to be equal to other republics of Yugoslavia helped Albanian culture.
-When you went to the offices in other centers, you would see their best painters, Serbs in Belgrade, Croats in Croatia, Slovaks in Slovenia, and there they also started to not take their son’s, aunt’s painting, but they would take… today, there’s aren’t any paintings by Muslim Mulliqi in any office.
+When you went to the offices in other centers, you would see their best painters, Serbs in Belgrade, Croats in Croatia, Slovenians in Slovenia, and there they also started to not take their son’s, aunt’s painting, but they would take… today, there’s aren’t any paintings by Muslim Mulliqi in any office.
 I’m taking Muslim as an example, they started to buy paintings, they starting to bring paintings for the Modern Art Museum, because all the republics had a Modern Art Museum, only we didn’t.